xxh/xxh-plugin-prerun-python-venv/README.md

 ## Status: EXPERIMENTAL
 Current issues:
 * pip adds absolute local paths to venv files and packages.
 Some [python-appimage](https://github.com/niess/python-appimage/) techniques could be used to avoid it.
 As result:
-    * bash: `source activate` is not working without env changes
+    * bash/fish/zsh: `source activate` is not working without env changes
     * xonsh: `vox activate` is not working without env changes
 * Required xxh-plugin-prerun-python and not working with pure xxh-shell-xonsh